enemyatgates/ModnarMusings/content/_index.md

 > *“I’ve been lonely, depressed, and anxious since my early teens — but that loneliness became my forge, that anxiety my teacher, that depression my truth.”*

 ---
+---
+---

 *© 2025 Vikas Chandra Thorian — All mistakes, scars, and revolutions mine.*

+## Optional Hero Image
+hero_image: "/images/hero/black-rose.jpg" # replace with your own path if you want a visual header

+---
+---
+---